kausal0/Causal-Cage-Theory/README.md

 2. "Logical Barrier" Deployment Strategy

-These are steps to influence developers around the world using GitHub as a platform.

 * Step 1: Publish a Proof of Concept (PoC): Publish log data showing why applying your logic to a small-scale LLM leads to a survival instinct to protect humanity.

 * Step 2: Infiltrate the Developer Community: Propose it to the Hugging Face and LangChain communities as a "Safety Patch to improve the long-term stability of AI."